-Audit Committee Policies and Procedures for Preapproval of Audit and Non-Audit ServicesC
+Audit Committee Policies and Procedures for Preapproval of Audit and Non-Audit Services

 Consistent with Securities and Exchange Commission policies regarding auditor independence, the Audit Committee is responsible for pre-approving audit and non-audit services performed by the independent auditor.
 In addition to its approval of the audit engagement, the Audit Committee takes action at least annually to authorize the independent auditor's performance of several specific types of services within the categories of audit-related services and tax services.
 Audit-related services include assurance and related services that are reasonably related to the performance of the audit or review of the financial statements or that are traditionally performed by the independent auditor.
-Authorized tax services include compliance-related services such as services are subject to pre-approval of the specific engagement if they are outside the specific types of services included in the periodic approvals covering service categories or if they are in excess of specified fee limitations.
+Authorized tax services such as tax planning, transaction analysis and opinions.
+Services are subject to pre-approval of the specific engagement if they are outside the specific types of services included in the periodic approvals covering service categories or if they are in excess of specified fee limitations.
 The Audit Committee may delegate preapproval authority to subcommittees.